 In a nutshell, online letting agents have digitalised the process of finding and managing tenants for a fraction of what traditional high-street agents charge.
-For example, I used to pay my local agent £750 to find a tenant, but now now pay around £50 with an online agent.
-If that hasn’t perked your interest…. then, you’re just batshit crazy.
+For example, I used to pay my local agent £750 to find a tenant, but now I pay around £50 with an online agent.
+If that hasn’t piqued your interest…. then, you’re just batshit crazy.

 Granted, online agents aren’t for everyone, but before making that call, I highly encourage you to look through my complete guide on online letting agents.